pabloinsente/nn-mod-cog/README.md

-# Introduction to computational models of cognition
+# Introduction to canonical neural network models of cognition

 ## About

-The goal of this project is to introduce a selection of **canonical models in cognitive science**.
+The goal of this project is to introduce a selection of **canonical neural network models of cognition**.
 Each section covers the following contents:

-- Historical context
-- Theoretical background
+- Historical and theoretical background
 - Mathematical definition
 - Code implementation
 - Example application
 - Model limitations

 Models are implemented in Python as Jupyter Notebooks tutorials.
-Although is recommended to follow the tutorials in a linear fashion, these can be used as stand-alone learning material, which comes at the cost of moderate redundancy in both contents and code.
+Although is recommended to follow the tutorials in a linear fashion, they can be used as stand-alone learning material.

-In the first stage of this project, I focus solely on connectionist models of cognition.
-In future stages, symbolic and probabilistic models may be added to create a more complete introduction to the subject.

-The tutorials are intended to be used by novices to intermediate level students and/or researchers in cognitive science or related fields.
-Knowledge of Python is not required, but it is advised to have previous exposure/experience working with some dynamic programming language like R, Julia, Scala, or Matlab.
+The tutorials are intended to be used by beginner to intermediate level students and/or researchers in cognitive science or related fields, for instance, advance undergraduates or early-stage graduate students.
+Knowledge of Python is not required, but it is advised to have previous exposure/experience working with some dynamically typed programming language like R, Julia, Scala, or Matlab.

 ## Contents

-0. Introduction to Computational Models of Cognition
+1. Introduction to Neural Network Models of Cognition
-1. McCulloch-Pitts Artificial Neuron  (McCulloch & Pitts, 1943)
+1. The McCulloch-Pitts Artificial Neuron  (McCulloch & Pitts, 1943)
-2. The Perceptron (Rossenblat, 1958) ​
+2. The Perceptron (Rossenblat, 1958)
-3. The Adaline - Adaptive Linear Neuron (Widrow & Hoff, 1959)
+3. The Adaline (Widrow & Hoff, 1959)
-4. Multilayer Perceptron Trained with Backpropagation (Rummelhart, Hinton & Williams, 1986)
+4. The Multilayer Perceptron (Rummelhart, Hinton & Williams, 1986)

-**To do**:

-5. Elman Network - Recurrent Neural Network (Elman, 1990)
+5. The Elman Network (Elman, 1990)
-6. Convolutional Neural Network (Lecun et all, 1989)
+6. The Convolutional Neural Network (Lecun et all, 1989)
+7. The Rescorla-Wagner Model (Rescorla & Wagner, 1972)